Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-mixed_radix_fft.rst

 Dynamic point size is selected using ``TP_DYN_PT_SIZE`` = 1.
 When set, the library unit has two input ports and two output ports.
 There is a header input port and a data input port.
 Similarly there is an output header port and an output data port.
-The header for both input and output is a fixed size of 256bits considered as 8 fields each of int32 type.
+The header for both input and output is a fixed size of 256 bits, considered as 8 fields each of int32 type.
 The fields hold the following information:

 .. table:: Dynamic point size data header in Mixed Radix FFT